 The 13th Hour by Richard Doetsch

-The interesting thing that happens, besides his remembering the pieces of the story from hour to hour, is his state when he travels.
-At one point, he finds himself chained to a weight at the bottom of a river, looking at previous victims floating beside him and running out of breath.
-He can't get loose, but does a time travel back to his starting place, his home study.
-He is once again an hour ahead, and soaking wet from being in the river!
+The fascinating effect, besides retaining his memory, is his state when he travels.
+At one point, he is chained to a weight at the bottom of a river, looking at previous victims floating beside him and running out of breath.
+He can't get loose, but time jumps back an hour, to his home study, soaking wet from the river.

-As the hours go by, he realizes whom he can trust, what plans worked and which created more chaos, and what he needs to do to prevent it all from happening in the first place.
-Written with a fast pace, it manages to include intriguing characters, and original twists in each chapter which I did not see coming.
-You gradually learn of each characters angle, who is involved with what - and the way Nick can manipulate the time line.
+He soon realizes whom he can trust, what plans worked and which created more chaos, and what he needs to do to prevent it all from happening in the first place.
+Written with a fast pace, it manages to include intriguing characters and surprisingly original twists I did not see coming.

-A time travel thriller is just what I like, and I was hoping I wouldn't be let down.
-I wasn't!
+A time travel thriller is just what I like, and I wasn't let down!
 I thought this was ingenious and a real page-turner.
-I'd recommend it and read it again.
+Highly recommended.

 2009 / Hardcover / 336 pages